vinayakjain01/churn-Prediction/README.md

-# churn - Price - Prediction
+# Churn - Price - Prediction

 📌 Project Overview
 Customer churn is a critical problem for businesses, especially in competitive industries like telecom, banking, and subscription-based services.
 This project aims to predict whether a customer is likely to churn using machine learning models based on historical customer data.